How many legs does a dog have if you call the tail a

 Although I believe there is a universal morality, I do not believe that we necessarily know what that universal morality is.
 Although I believe we have an intrinsic knowledge of right or wrong, I also believe that we can be mistaken about it.
 Most of us have had times when we did what we thought was right and later realized that what we did was wrong.

 Free speech, is key to our being closest to an accurate perception of what is moral and what is not since it makes available to us all sides of an issue, and democracy is key in giving us the power to act in a moral way.
 In a democracy the majority rules and although it is possible for the majority to be wrong it is more likely that an individual will be wrong.
-In addition it is more likely that the majority will be more concerned with their welfare than an individual will be.
+In addition it is more likely that the majority will be more concerned with their welfare than an individual will be concerned about their welfare.

 One of the reasons Free Speech is important is that different opinions can be heard so that conclusions as to what is right and wrong will be as accurate as possible.